 When you need root canal treatment, you can trust the experienced dental team at Washington Court House Dental to take good care of you and your teeth.
 A root canal is necessary when the pulp and nerve inside a tooth are inflamed or infected.
-The infection could be due to decay, a crack in the tooth, or the nerve has experienced some sort of trauma.
-The infected and irritated tooth may be the cause of persistent pain in your mouth.
-If you believe there is a problem with one of your teeth, it’s best to get it looked at by a root canal dentist right away.
+The infection could be due to decay, a crack in the tooth, or a nerve that has experienced some trauma.
+The infected and irritated tooth may cause persistent pain in your mouth.
+If you believe there is a problem with one of your teeth, it’s best to get it looked at by a root canal dentist immediately.

 What Happens During a Root Canal?